-UPDATED IN ACCORDANCE WITH THE INTRODUCTION OF THE EU’S GENERAL DATA PROTECTION REGULATION (GDPR) 25TH MAY 2018
+UPDATED IN ACCORDANCE WITH THE INTRODUCTION OF THE UK’S GENERAL DATA PROTECTION REGULATION (GDPR) 01 JANUARY 2021

 Accessible Prophecy is a charity registered in England regulated by The Charity Commission.
 We (Accessible Prophecy) are committed to protecting and respecting your privacy and this policy explains how we use any personal data we collect about you when we coach, collaborate or communicate with you (including accessing of our website).
 We are a data controller which means we decide how personal data is processed and for what purpose.